elementary-swift/elementary/README.md

 Any type conforming to `HTML` can be rendered individually, ideal for testing or for sending fragments with [htmx](https://github.com/elementary-swift/elementary-htmx).

 The default rendering mechanism produces chunks of HTML for efficient response streaming, so the browser can start loading a page while the server is still producing the rest of it.
-Swift concurrency is used to handle back pressure, so you your memory footprint stays low even for large pages.
+Swift concurrency is used to handle back pressure, so your memory footprint stays low even for large pages.

 ```swift
 // Stream HTML, optimized for responsiveness and back pressure-aware